40 Signs An Elder Loved One Needs Help

 Speed: The rate at which we can process information and think declines with age, especially when a rapid response is required.

-• Banking or shopping during peak hours and may lead to confusion, miscalculations and errors.
+• Banking or shopping during peak hours may lead to confusion, miscalculations and errors.

-• Driving during rush hour may have too many inputs happening too fast and all at once.
+• Driving during rush hour may have too many inputs happening too quickly and all at once.

 Multitasking: We lose the ability to divide our attention and carry out two or more tasks simultaneously

 • Holding a conversation and driving at the same time can become dangerous.